SudeepDasari/visual_foresight/README.md

 # Visual Foresight
-Code for reproducing experiments in [Visual Foresight: Model-Based Deep Reinforcement Learning for Vision-Based Robotic Control](https://sites.google.com/view/visualforesight)
+Code for reproducing experiments in [Visual Foresight: Model-Based Deep Reinforcement Learning for Vision-Based Robotic Control](https://sites.google.com/view/visualforesight), along with expanded support for additional robots.

 On a high level, Visual Model Predictive Control (visual-MPC) leverages an action-conditioned video prediction model (trained from unsupervised interaction) to enable robots to perform various tasks with only raw-pixel input.
 This codebase provides an implmentation of: unsupervised data collection, our benchmarking framework, the various planning costs, and - of course - the visual-MPC controller!
 Additionally, we provide: instructions to reproduce our experiments, Dockerfiles for our simulator environments, and documentation on our Sawyer robot setup.